New Jersey v. Dharun Ravi: Second planned webcam viewing

 On September 21, Ravi sent a friend a series of text messages, including messages saying, "Yeah, keep the gays away" and "People are having a viewing party with a bottle of Bacardi and beer in this kid's room for my roommate" along with directions on how to view it remotely.

 At 6:39 p.m., Ravi tweeted, "Anyone with iChat, I dare you to video chat me between the hours of 9:30 and 12.
 Yes, it's happening again."
 Ravi had set up the webcam and initially pointed it towards Clementi's bed.
-Ravi has stated that he realized that his "joke" was "stupid", and pointed the webcam towards his own bed before the planned viewing on September 21.
+Ravi later stated that he realized that his "joke" was "stupid", and pointed the webcam towards his own bed before the planned viewing on September 21.
 The police say, however, that it was subsequently found still pointed directly at Clementi's bed.
 When Ravi's friend suggested that Clementi and his guest might use his bed, Ravi said "My webcam checks my bed, hahaha."

-At trial, two Rutgers students testified that Ravi had spent part of that early evening in their dorm rooms, and used their computers to verify that the webcam was still focused on the bed.
-The captain of Ravi's Ultimate Frisbee team testified that, after practice that evening, Ravi "told me he had set up a webcam of some sort to capture images of his roommate.
+At trial, two Rutgers students testified that Ravi used their computers to verify that the webcam was still focused on Clementi's bed.
+One testified that, after Ultimate frisbee practice that evening, Ravi "told me he had set up a webcam of some sort to capture images of his roommate.
 He told me he had done it before that date" and "that he was planning on doing it again.
 That night."
-When Clementi returned to his room, he noticed the camera and texted a friend saying he had unplugged Ravi's powerstrip to prevent further video streaming during his date.
-Ravi has said that he had changed his mind regarding the broadcast and disabled the camera himself by putting the computer in sleep mode.
+When Clementi returned to his room, he noticed the camera and texted a friend saying he had unplugged Ravi's power strip to prevent further video streaming during his date.
+Ravi later said that he had changed his mind regarding the broadcast and disabled the camera himself by putting the computer to sleep.